Skip to main content

 • cyclaniliprole (Harvanta): 10.9 to 16.4 fl oz/A; PHI 1d, REI 4 h, Bee: H, Group 28.

-• emamectin benzoate (Proclaim*): 2.4 to 4.8 oz/A; PHI 7d heading and stem, 14d leafy brassicas and turnip greens, REI 12h, Bee: H, Group 6.
+• emamectin benzoate (Proclaim*): 2.4 to 4.8 oz/A; PHI 7d head and stem brassicas, 14d leafy brassicas and turnip greens, REI 12h, Bee: H, Group 6.
 Rotate to another product after 2 applications.

 • fenpropathrin (Danitol* 2.4EC): 10.66 to 16 oz/A; PHI 7d, REI 24, Bee: H, Group 3.
-For head and stem brassicas only.
-May be combined at with Dipel DF for control of other caterpillars-see label for rates.
+Head and stem brassicas only.
+May be combined at with Dipel DF for control of other caterpillars; see label for rates.

 • indoxacarb (Avaunt): 2.5 to 3.5 oz/A; PHI 3d, REI 12h, Bee: H, Group 22.
 Add a wetting agent to improve spray coverage.